williamouyang/okta.github.io/docs/endpoints/groups.md

 ## Overview

-The Groups API provides operations to manage your organization groups an their user members.
+The Okta Groups API provides operations to manage your organization groups and their user members.

 ## Group Model